 Antipa Minerals Ltd is an Australian public company which was formed with the objective of identifying under-explored mineral projects in mineral provinces which have the potential to host world class mineral deposits, thereby offering high leverage exploration potential.
-The Company owns a 1,595km2 package of prospective granted tenements in the Proterozoic Paterson Province of Western Australia known as the Citadel Project.
-The Citadel Project is located approximately 75km north of Newcrest's Telfer gold-copper-silver mine and includes the gold-copper-silver±tungsten Mineral Resources at the Calibre and Magnum deposits and high-grade polymetallic Corker deposit.
+The Company owns a 1,595km package of prospective granted tenements in the Proterozoic Paterson Province of Western Australia known as the Citadel Project.
+The Citadel Project is located approximately 75km north of Newcrest's Telfer gold-copper-silver mine and includes the Calibre and Magnum gold-copper-silver±tungsten deposits and high-grade polymetallic Corker deposit.